 by Peter Quinter, guest columnist

-If you have questions about trade sanctions or compliance with other restrictions on imports or exports, please post your comments below or contact me directly at [email protected] or (954) 270-1864.
+If you have questions about protecting your IPR or recovering seized merchandise, please post your comments below or contact me directly at [email protected] or (954) 270-1864.

 About Peter Quinter

 The Datamyne Blog’s legal contributor is a shareholder in GrayRobinson’s Miami and Ft.
 Lauderdale offices, and chair of the firm’s Customs & International Trade Law Group.
 Appointed by the Secretary of Commerce to the Florida District Export Council, Quinter is a recognized expert in international and trade law, and has been listed in “Best Lawyers in America” in the area of FDA Law each year since 2009.
 Learn more about GrayRobinson here; learn more about Peter Quinter here.

 The opinions expressed in this article are those of its author and do not purport to reflect the opinions or views or Descartes Datamyne.
 In addition, this article is for general information purposes only and it’s not intended to provide legal advice or opinions of any kind and my not be used for professional or commercial purposes.
 No one should act, or refrain from acting, based solely on this article without first seeking appropriate legal or other professional advice.